When did you start making art that included images of children?

 It’s interesting though, because when you’re in the viscerality of being a mum that’s when you’re talking about it, and that’s when people do start talking about it.
-I think they’re mainly dialogues that mothers have with other mothers, and they’re amazing, important conversations.
+But I think they’re mainly dialogues that mothers have with other mothers, and they’re amazing, important conversations.
 But in saying that, I am really open about talking about my body and I do realise at times that does make other people uncomfortable too, so you do have to be careful.
 And I’m not on any bandwagon.
 I know what feels right for me, and what feels right for me is not going to feel right for someone else.
 I had two insane natural births and I’m really passionate about natural birth, but you have to be so careful talking about birth.

 You really do.
 It’s unbelievable to me how politicised it is.
-You’d think it’s the pinnacle of—I was going to say abject expression, but that’s probably a bit of a negative spin on childbirth.
+You’d think the pinnacle of—I was going to say abject expression, but that’s probably a bit of a negative spin on childbirth.
 I’m sure it’s very beautiful as well.

 Well it’s everything all at once, and it is abject, but it’s abject pertaining to ecstasy I think.
-It’s an ecstatic experience that involves a lot of pain, but it’s pain that’s really contextual, and I feel like we live in this really overly-anaesthetised society where we’re taught to fear pain.
+It’s an ecstatic experience that involves a lot of pain, but it’s pain that’s really contextual, and I feel like we live in this really overly-anaesthetised society where we’ are taught to fear pain.
 Because at the same time your body is cracking and opening up, but you’re given this crazy stuff to work with.
 It’s actually incredible if you can work with it.
 Of course if something’s going wrong you want the best that modern medicine can offer you, but I don’t think that we need to be taught… There’s certain pain… I don’t wanna sound like a martyr, it’s not about that at all.

 About being as embodied as you can be?